redis-field-engineering/redis-connect-dist/connectors/cassandra/README.md

 ## Setting up Redis Enterprise Databases (Target)

-Before using the Cassandra connector (redislabs-cassandra-cdc-connector) to capture the changes committed on SQL Server into Redis Enterprise Database, first create a database for the metadata management and metrics provided by RedisCDC by creating a database with [RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) module enabled, see [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database) for reference.
+Before using the Cassandra connector (rl-connector-cassandra) to capture the changes committed on SQL Server into Redis Enterprise Database, first create a database for the metadata management and metrics provided by RedisCDC by creating a database with [RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) module enabled, see [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database) for reference.
 Then, create (or use an existing) another Redis Enterprise database (Target) to store the changes coming from SQL Server.
 Additionally, you can enable [RediSearch 2.0](https://redislabs.com/blog/introducing-redisearch-2-0/) module on the target database to enable secondary index with full-text search capabilities on the existing hashes where SQL Server changed events are being written at then [create an index, and start querying](https://oss.redislabs.com/redisearch/Commands/) the document in hashes.

 ## Download and Setup
 ---
 **NOTE**

-The current [release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-cassandra/redislabs-cassandra-cdc-connector-1.0.1.47.tar.gz) has been built with JDK1.8 and tested with JRE1.8.
+The current [release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-cassandra/rl-connector-cassandra-1.0.2.126.tar.gz) has been built with JDK1.8 and tested with JRE1.8.
 Please have JRE1.8 ([OpenJRE](https://openjdk.java.net/install/) or OracleJRE) installed prior to running this connector.
 The scripts below to seed Job config data and start RedisCDC connector is currently only written for [*nix platform](https://en.wikipedia.org/wiki/Unix-like).

 ---
-Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) e.g. ```wget https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-cassandra/redislabs-cassandra-cdc-connector-1.0.1.47.tar.gz``` and untar (tar -xvf redislabs-cassandra-cdc-connector-1.0.1.47.tar.gz) the redislabs-cassandra-cdc-connector-1.0.1.47.tar.gz archive.
+Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) e.g. ```wget https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-cassandra/rl-connector-cassandra-1.0.2.126.tar.gz``` and untar (tar -xvf rl-connector-cassandra-1.0.2.126.tar.gzrl-connector-cassandra-1.0.2.126.tar.gz) the rl-connector-cassandra-1.0.2.126.tar.gz archive.

-All the contents would be extracted under redislabs-cassandra-cdc-connector
+All the contents would be extracted under rl-connector-cassandra

-Contents of redislabs-cassandra-cdc-connector
+Contents of rl-connector-cassandra
 <br>•	bin – contains script files
 <br>•	lib – contains java libraries
 <br>•	config/samples – contains sample config files